jaspervdj/number-six/README.markdown

 Cubits
 ------

 Give or take cubits from a user.
+God is required for giving or taking cubits.
 Commands:

 - `!cubits`: Print the number of cubits of the sender
 - `!cubits nick`: Print the number of cubits of the specified user